RarityBrown/ic-self-learning/docs/analog/ADDA.md

 ### Manar El-Chammas ⚡ @ TI → Omni Design

 - conference
+  - ISCAS 2009: General analysis on the impact of phase-skew in time-interleaved ADCs
   - ICECS 2011 T: Time-Interleaved ADCs Theory and Design
   - NEWCAS 2012 T: The World of Time-Interleaved ADCs from theory to design
   - ISSCC 2017 F6: Design Techniques for Multi-GSs and High Performance Pipelined ADCs